-Patrik Söderstam is working multidisciplinary within fashion, style and pop culture.
+Patrik Söderstam is working multidisciplinary within style, craft and fine art.

 Patrik is educated at Central Saint Martins College in London, 1998-2003.
 After being awarded the prize for best graduate collection from the Bachelor course in 2001, he received a scholarship from the British Fashion Council to continue studying.
 He took a Master in Menswear Fashion under Professor Louise Wilson in 2003.

 Between the years 2000-2006 Patrik produced fashion collections and was widely reported in the international fashion press.
 The clothes and the presentations of them triggered trends, created debate and inspired young creators from different areas.

 The clothes, the interviews with Patrik and creative collaborations was seen in magazines all over the world like Dazed and Confused, i-D, Arena Homme +, Purple, Vogue and Japanese magazines like Huge and Studio Voice.

 Patrik's collections were sold at trendsetting stores in cites like London, Paris, New York, Hong Kong, Amsterdam and Reykjavik.
 But he received most attention in Japan where he sold at several stores in Tokyo, Osaka and Nagoya.
 The clothes were used by the stores for its PR value and to generate attention.

 Patrik's clothes have been seen in Madonna's video Jump, on magazine covers worn by the likes of M.I.A, on English club kids photographed by Wolfgang Tillman’s and on famous Japanese actors.

 Patrik was one of three designers, sponsored by Top Shop to show his collection at the first ever fashion show event MAN in 2005.
 It was the first time men's fashion was displayed officially during London Fashion Week.